 In order for a partition to be automatically recognised as part of a RAID set, it must first have its partition type set to “fd”.
 This may be achieved by using the fdisk command menu, and using the t option to change the setting.
 Available settings may be listed by using the l menu option.
 The description may vary accross implementations, but should clearly show the type to be a Linux auto raid.
 Once set, the settings must be saved back to the partition table using the w option.

-In working practice, it may be that a physical disk containing the chosen partition for use in a RAID set, also contains partitions for local filesystems, and not intended for inclusion within the RAID set.
-In order for fdisk to write back the changed partition table, all of the partitions on the physical disk must be not be in use.
+In working practice, it may be that a physical disk containing the chosen partition for use in a RAID set also contains partitions for local filesystems which are not intended for inclusion within the RAID set.
+In order for fdisk to write back the changed partition table, all of the partitions on the physical disk must not be in use.
 For this reason, RAID build planning should take into account factors which may not allow the action to be performed truly online (i.e will require downtime).

 create the array raidset using mdadm